osodevops/kr/README.md

 ## User-definable variables
 #### Location of the kubeconfig file
 KUBE_LOC=~/.kube/config
-#### The length of the time window for which log entries are included
+#### The length of the time window for the INITIAL log scan
 TAIL_SINCE="5m"

-- this can be changed to, e.g. "30s" (for 30 seconds) or "1h" (for 1 hour)
+#### The length of the time window for a CONTINUOUS error tail
+CONTINUOUS_TAIL_SINCE="30s"

+The optimal time window

+A) excludes all errors which are already processed in any of the previously executed loops and

+B) includes all the errors occurred since the latest loop

 ## Main dependencies
 - kubectl